 Revolving around the core of technology

-As a nation, our reliance and dependence on the Internet has increased tremendously within the last year.
+As a nation, our reliance and dependence on the Internet have increased tremendously within the last year.
 Now more than ever, businesses are choosing to place their work in the hands of cyberspace for easier remote access.
-In business, education, and especially government, there is a strong reliance on gathering information quickly and accurately to ensure actions are immediately taken and information is readily provided.
-While the Internet has become a great place for government institutions to store, share, and gather files at the tips of their fingers, it also leaves room for threat.
+In business, education, and especially government, there is a strong reliance on gathering information quickly and accurately to ensure actions are immediately taken, and information is readily provided.
+While the Internet has become a great place for government institutions to store, share, and gather files at the tips of their fingers, it also leaves room for threats.
 Information networks and technology are constantly at risk from a variety of cyber attackers using a multitude of techniques like remote hacking intrusions, malware, and data theft.
-Cyber threats can come from a variety of sources, but when dealing with sensitive national information that could potentially lead to greater harm for our nation's citizens, it is imperative to keep any and all sensitive information away from prying eyes.
+Cyber threats can come from various sources.
+Still, when dealing with sensitive national information that could potentially lead to greater harm for our nation's citizens, it is imperative to keep any sensitive information away from prying eyes.

-In recent years, governmental institutions have become more aware of these cyberthreats due to the founding of the CISA (Cybersecurity and Infrastructure Security Agency).
-This group has been working on a national level to ensure that government agencies are attempting to combat cybercrime, protect critical infrastructure, and promote information sharing, training exercises, and cyber safety information.
-While this large scale effort may certainly help to become aware of attacks and prevent some threats from happening, there are other steps that can be taken to ensure that private government information remains secure on a smaller scale.
+In recent years, governmental institutions have become more aware of these cyber threats due to the founding of the CISA (Cybersecurity and Infrastructure Security Agency).
+This group has been working nationally to ensure that government agencies attempt to combat cybercrime, protect critical infrastructure, and promote information sharing, training exercises, and cyber safety information.
+While this large-scale effort may certainly help to become aware of attacks and prevent some threats from happening, other steps can be taken to ensure that private government information remains secure on a smaller scale.

 One such solution which has all of these qualities and more is SynaMan.
 Already used by many district courts and counties across the US, SynaMan offers users to transfer files efficiently, securely, and at an extremely affordable cost.
 SynaMan has features including: